 Every path ends at center.
 But the quality of the centered state differs depending on where the path began.

-A Fisher who was once a Gatekeeper carries the memory of walls — a quality of gratitude about the open shore, knowing what it was to be locked out.
-A Fisher who was once a Drowner carries the memory of drowning — a quality of vigilance about the waterline, knowing what it is to have no edges at all.
+A Host who was once a Gatekeeper carries the memory of walls — a quality of gratitude about the open door, knowing what it was to be locked out.
+A Host who was once a Drowner carries the memory of drowning — a quality of vigilance about the threshold, knowing what it is to have no edges at all.

 Both are centered.
 The texture of their centering differs.
 There are twenty Harmonies but one hundred and sixty distinct arrivals — eight off-centered starting points for each Harmony, each producing its own quality of centered life.

-When a forty-one-year-old man has alienated every close relationship through explosive arguments and lives alone, the structural reading says Move Over (Exploding) in the Relational Domain Under (Self-centric).
-The paths are Cooling and Extending.
-The mythic reading says he is the Berserker in the Hermitage.
+When a forty-one-year-old man has alienated every close relationship through explosive arguments and lives alone, the structural reading says Move Over in the Relational Domain Under.
+The paths are Cooling and Including.
+The mythic reading says he is the Eruptor in the Hermitage.
 Force without audience.
 Impact without connection.
-The image communicates the tragedy and the path in a single frame: shape the eruption into directed expression, and then build the village that gives voice somewhere to land.
+The image communicates the geometry and the sequence in a single frame: shape the eruption into directed expression, and then build the village that gives voice somewhere to land.

-The structural version is more precise.
-The mythic version is more portable.
-A person can carry “I am the Statue learning to dance” through their week in a way they cannot carry “I am engaged in Thawing from Move Under toward Expressing at the centered state.”
+A person can carry “I am the Statue learning to dance” through their week in a way they cannot carry “I am engaged in Thawing from Move Under toward Centered.”
 The image works in traffic, in arguments, in the quiet moment before sleep when the old pattern reasserts itself.
 The Statue notices it is freezing.
 That recognition is already the first tremor of movement.

 Try This